nikh1b/Slimy-Hunt/slimy-hunt/README.md

 ### Description

-A very basic "Vampire Survivors" clone for a [LibGDX](https://libgdx.com/) tutorial on my [Youtube](https://www.youtube.com/watch?v=3BC8E6SbveM) channel.
-It is meant to be like the "A simple game" tutorial of the official LibGDX wiki but more exciting.
+A very basic "Vampire Survivors" clone for a [LibGDX](https://libgdx.com/) It is meant to be like the "A simple game" tutorial of the official LibGDX wiki but more exciting.

 The project demonstrates core LibGDX concepts including: